 Lake Birrabeen on Fraser Island

-And while it is often compared to the more well-known Lake McKenzie, Lake Birrabeen is often less populated than its counterpart, making it one of the more relaxing places to visit and relax on the island.
+And while it is often compared to the more well-known Lake McKenzie, Lake Birrabeen is often less populated than its counterpart, making it one of the more relaxing and isolated places to visit on the island.
 Its isolated and extensive beach make it the perfect place to sunbathe, build sandcastles or lay back and read a book.

 The lake is located on the southern end of the island, inland of Central Station and south of Lake McKenzie.
 As with all attractions on Fraser Island, the lake is only accessible by 4WD using the island's designated tracks.
 The best ways to visit the lake are by taking your own 4WD tour of the island, or by joining in on one of the many day tours or overnight tours to Fraser Island and its attractions.
 Lake Birrabeen has public toilets and picnic tables, making it the perfect midday stop for any Fraser tour.

 Read more about the lakes on Fraser Island here!

 Ready to book your perfect Fraser Island holiday?
 Chat live to us 24/7 or free call 1 800 550 751 today!